verder-helpen/verder-helpen-jwt/README.md

-# ID-Contact-jwe
+# ID Contact JWT `id-contact-jwt`

-This library contains rust utilities for encoding and decoding ID contact attribute jwe's, and for dealing with the configuration neccessary for handling the keys used in this process.
+This library contains Rust utilities for encoding and decoding ID Contact attribute JWTs, and for dealing with the configuration necessary for handling the keys used in this process.